buzzm/WebF/README.md

 ```
     websvc.registerLogger(logF)
 ```
-then function `logF` will be called upon completion each time the service is hit (successful or not) with the following dict as an argment (here filled in with representative examples):
+then regular python function `logF` will be called upon completion each time the service is hit (successful or not) with the following dict as an argment (here filled in with representative examples):
 ```